alire-project/deepend/README.txt

   indicate whether the storage for the pool resides on the heap or on the stack, or statically at library level.

-  Both Basic_Dynamic_Pools and Bounded_Basic_Dynamic_Pools are forward
-  compatible with the Ada 2012 standard for Storage_Pools, since they only allows allocations via the existing "new" operator (without subpool specifications).
+  Both Basic_Dynamic_Pools and Bounded_Basic_Dynamic_Pools are intended to be mostly forward compatible with the Ada 2012 standard for Storage_Pools, since they only allow allocations via the existing "new" operator (without subpool specifications).
 This facility relies on access type finalization to finalize all the objects from a pool, and does not otherwise support subpools.